MaheshChalla2701/collaborative-ai/README.md

 ## 💡 What is This?

-Instead of relying on a single AI model, **Collaborative AI** routes your query to a **council of LLMs** via [OpenRouter](https://openrouter.ai/).
+Instead of relying on a single AI model, **Collaborative AI** routes your query to a **council of LLMs**.
 The models independently answer your question, anonymously critique each other's responses, and finally a designated **Chairman LLM** synthesizes everything into one polished final answer.

 It's like having a board of AI experts deliberate before giving you a response.

+---

+## ✨ Features

+- **Multi-Provider Support**: Route queries natively to models across **Groq, Google Gemini, Hugging Face, Cerebras, and OpenRouter**.
+- **Firebase Authentication**: Secure user login via Google Sign-In.
+- **Cloud Storage (Firestore)**: Conversations, user settings, and persistent memory are securely stored in Firebase.
+- **Dynamic User Settings**: Configure your API keys and select your own council models directly from the UI.
+- **Persistent User Memory**: The system automatically extracts and remembers long-term facts about you across conversations.
+- **Anonymized Peer Review**: Models receive each other's responses labeled as "Response A/B/C/..." to prevent identity-based bias in rankings.
+- **Graceful Degradation**: If one model fails, the council continues with the remaining successful responses.

 ---